3 Ways Sleep Problems Trigger Diabetes –

 Raises Blood Sugar Levels

-Sleep apnea increases your blood sugar level and risks of having diabetes.
-If you have high blood sugar levels, you have less long-lasting fat metabolism during the night and will give you lesser sleep.
+Sleep apnea increases your blood sugar level and the risk of diabetes.
+High blood sugar levels will decrease your fat metabolism during the night, which will negatively effect your sleep.

 Sleep apnea also reduces insulin which increases the risk of getting diabetes.
 Insulin is a hormone made by the pancreas to allow your body to use sugar from carbohydrates as energy.
 It also keeps your blood sugar level from getting too high or too low.